nytrixis/sc-deployer/README.md

 - **Real Deployment**: All contracts (pre-compiled and custom) deploy successfully to testnets

 **Why not dynamic compilation?**
 The `solc-js` library is designed for Node.js environments and has compatibility issues in browser contexts.
-While `solc-js-browser` exists, it's not actively maintained and caused build failures in our React/Vite setup.
-Our hybrid approach ensures reliable deployment while maintaining the user experience.
+While `solc-js-browser` exists, it's not actively maintained and caused build failures in my React/Vite setup.
+My hybrid approach ensures reliable deployment while maintaining the user experience.

 ## Supported Networks